mira-x/SicMu/README.md

 Songs are sorted and grouped by folders, artists, albums and album's track.

-Works on rather old devices (from Android 4.0).
+Requires at least Android 7.0.

 4.3" screen: